cubee-cb/linux-vr-compat/README.md

 # linux-vr-compat
 Testing VR games on my Linux setup with WiVRn and WlxOverlay.
 Other files include scripts or configs that I use.
-For example, I modified the WlxOverlay watch layout and added a button to it that spawns a WayVR app list.
+For example, I modified the Wlx-Overlay-S watch layout and added a button to it that spawns a WayVR app list.

 ### Shortcuts
 - [Setup](#setup)